haarisyahya/Chess/README.md

 # Chess
-A chess game made in Java using alpha-beta pruning.
+A chess game made in Java using alpha-beta pruning and Minimax.
 The game has a GUI and can be ran using the Interface class.
 The associated program was written completely in Java and aims to execute a fully-functional chess program that can be